My thermostatic radiator valve snapped off

 In most modern designs the head is held onto the valve with a metal screw ring.

 Once the head is pushed onto the body it is secured by tightening this screw ring.

 Can I change a TRV myself?

-You can change them yourself.
+If a radiator valve is broken you can change them yourself.
 Just changing the head doesn’t involve any plumbing.
 However there are two complications when changing a TRV head.